bufbuild/protobuf-es/packages/protobuf-example/README.md

-# Code example
+# Protobuf Example

-This directory contains example code that uses protocol buffers to manage an address book.
+This directory contains example code that uses Protocol Buffers to manage an address book.
 The script [add-person.ts](./src/add-person.ts) adds a new person to an address book, prompting the user to input the person's information.
 The script [list-people.ts](./src/list-people.ts) lists people already in the